 Radian Measures and the Power of Pi

 It turns out that this radian measure is much more useful in measuring angles for mathematics and physics than the more familiar degree measure.
-This fact is not too surprising, since radian measure is naturally connected through the circumference length with the angle, rather than the more arbitrary degree measure that has no mathematical underpinnings, but just represents an approximation through a complete year.
+This fact is unsurprising.
+Radian measure is naturally connected through the circumference length with the angle, rather than the more arbitrary degree measure that has no mathematical underpinnings.
+It represents an approximation through a complete year.

-In fact, the number π appears in countless important formulas and theories, including the Heisenberg uncertainty principle and Einstein’s field equation from general relativity.
-So it’s a very, very important formula, a very important number indeed.
+The number π appears in countless important formulas and theories, including the Heisenberg uncertainty principle and Einstein’s field equation from general relativity.
+It’s an important formula and number across the world.

 Common Questions About the Number Pi

-There are many equations which represent Pi in its entirety, but as it is an irrational number, its decimal representation beginning with 3.14159… keeps going forever, at least when calculated.
+Many equations represent Pi in its entirety, but as it is an irrational number, its decimal representation beginning with 3.14159… keeps going forever, at least when calculated.

 There are many ways to calculate Pi, but the standard method is to measure the circumference of a circle with string or tape, measure the diameter with a ruler, and divide the circumference by the diameter.
 Pi = Circumference / Diameter.